 In European standard, the parapet is defined as a sub-category of “vehicle restraint system” or “pedestrian resting system”.

-In Shilpa Shastras, the historic Indian science of sculpture, a parapet is called hara, it may be decorated with varied miniature pavilions according to Kamikagama.
+In Shilpa Shastras, the historic Indian science of sculpture, a parapet is called hara and it may be decorated with varied miniature pavilions according to Kamikagama.

 Where parapet wall is required:

-- In low-lying buildings, conventional design architects prefer to have strong parapet walls to make the building extra outstanding.
+- In low-lying buildings, architects prefer to have strong parapet walls to make the building extra outstanding.

 - Additionally, the extra surface area will be obtainable to increase design features.

 - In classic architecture, the walls of the parapet had large decorative moulding at the top which served as an essential boundary to the building.

-- Many firewalls require a parapet, a portion of the wall extending above the roof.
+- Many firewalls require a parapet extending above the roof.

 Types of parapet walls:

 Classification Based on appearance:

 Parapet walls are classified according to various types and their uses as follows:

 1. Plain Parapet Wall:

 This wall is a vertical extension of the wall at the edge of the ridge.

 These are specific types of walls provided for safety issues, it is given concrete capping at the top and stitched at the bottom.

 Plain parapets are simple to assemble, require little maintenance & they are generally dull in appearance.

 2. Perforated Parapet Walls:

-The perforated parapet walls is an extension of the plain parapet walls; however, the portion of the expanded wall is perforated with differently shaped openings, gives an aesthetic look to the construction.
+The perforated parapet walls is an extension of the plain parapet walls; however, the portion of the expanded wall is perforated with differently shaped openings that give an aesthetic look to the construction.

 Differently designed holes are used such as circles, trefoils, flower shapes, etc.

 3. Panel Parapet Walls:

-These parapet walls are similar like plain parapet walls, but it has inter-panel parapets that can be overstated.
+These walls is similar like plain parapet walls, but it has inter-panel parapets that can be overstated.

 The panels may be diagonally or square, however no perforation is given.

 This parapet wall is additionally prevalent because it gives the construction a beautiful appearance, easy to construct & cost-effective.

 4. Perpetrate tangled Walls: